sebastianroming/sbstjn.github.io/_posts/2016-12-26-custom-alexa-skill-for-amazon-echo-lambda.md

 In order to test and use the Alexa Skill, you need to sign up for a free [Amazon Developer Account](https://developer.amazon.com/).
 After you are logged in to your account, you can access the `Alexa` section and get started with using the `Alexa Skills kit` to create your Skill.

 Right now all custom Alexa skills need be invoked by a command – for example, their name.
-As long as you do not write a Skill for a known company you are required to configure a name and invocation command with two words, for example `Example App`:
+As long as you do not write a Skill for a known company you are required to configure a name and invocation command with two words, for example, `Example App`:

 ![Amazon Developer Console for Alexa Skil](/assets/images/posts/2017-01-06-custom-alexa-skill-for-amazon-echo-lambda/skill_setup.png)